 - New Maryland residents must obtain a Maryland driver’s license within 60 days.

 - If licensed for less than 18 months, you will be issued a Maryland provisional license.

 Tests may be waived for active duty military and their dependents if the issuing state grants military extensions.
 Before visiting the MVA, please contact the state in which your license was issued to find out if a military extension is granted.
 There is no automatic extension for active duty military.
 Each state has procedures and Maryland will review the procedures of the state in which the license was issued before determining whether the transfer can be done without testing.

-Effective January 1, 2014, the MVA will implement a new process for immigrants, presenting foreign documentation without valid accompanying United States Citizenship and Immigration Services documentation, to obtain a driver’s license, learner’s permit, moped permit or identification card (DL/ID).
+Immigrants, with foreign documentation that does not have valid accompanying United States Citizenship and Immigration Services documentation should visit the Online Document Guide to start the process.
+To obtain a driver’s license, learner’s permit, moped permit or identification card, please take the following steps:

-- Apply for an Individual Taxpayer Identification Number through the Internal Revenue Service, http://www.irs.gov/Individuals/General-ITIN-Information;
+- Apply for an individual taxpayer identification number through the U.S. Internal Revenue Service, http://www.irs.gov/Individuals/General-ITIN-Information;

 - File Maryland Income Taxes for the preceding 2 years and obtain a certification letter that is needed to make an appointment and present to the MVA.
+Obtain a certification letter by applying online or by making an appointment to visit one of the Comptroller’s branch offices.
 Click here for more information;

 - Apply for and obtain identity documents such as a valid, current foreign passport;